Hubot stache me.

 More specifically, I plan to help GitHub appeal to more developers who code for Windows and the .NET platform.
 For example, take a look at the TIOBE language index.

-Now take a look at this chart from the GitHub languages page.
+Now take a look at this chart from the GitHub languages page (no longer around).

 See something missing?
 Yes, oh mah gawd!
 LOLCODE is not there!!!